 Administrative Office (No services offered at this location)

 Communications and Public Affairs: 207-7234

-SAN ANTONIO (August 10, 2020) — The City Council’s Committee on Community Health & Equity met on Friday to discuss a resolution “Declaring Racism a Public Health Crisis” and to establish stronger efforts to promote racial equity in San Antonio.”
+SAN ANTONIO (August 7, 2020) — The City Council’s Committee on Community Health & Equity met today and discussed a resolution “declaring racism a public health crisis and to establish stronger efforts to promote racial equity in San Antonio.”
 The committee voted to send the resolution to a meeting of the full City Council for a vote.
-Councilwoman Jada Andrews-Sullivan provided the following statement:

-Categories: City News, Mayor & Council, District 2 News
+Categories: City News, Mayor & Council, District 7 News, District 7 In the News